ssilverman/QNEthernet/README.md

   the above.
 * `send(data, len)`: Sends a packet without having to use `beginPacket()`, `write()`, and `endPacket()`.
 It causes less overhead.
+* `hasIEEE1588Timestamp()`: Returns whether the received packet has an IEEE 1588 timestamp.
+* `ieee1588Timestamp()`: Returns the IEEE 1588 timestamp if it's available.
 * `static constexpr maxSockets()`: Returns the maximum number of UDP sockets.

 ### `EthernetFrame`